bgruening/awesome-ukraine-support/README.md

 # For researchers and students

 * https://bit.ly/ua-form scientists worldwide can offer help for Ukrainian scientists
-* https://bit.ly/ua-table list of scientific labs offering support for Ukrainian scientists
+* https://bit.ly/ua-table list of scientific labs offering support (collaborations, money, jobs ...) for Ukrainian scientists
 * https://scienceforukraine.eu information for practical help for Ukrainian researchers and students

 # Demonstrations